 - Yellow onion: Or white onion or red onion if preferred.
 You could also included diced bell pepper if you'd like.

-- Garlic cloves: Or dried garlic powder.
+- Fresh garlic cloves: Or substitute dried garlic powder instead.

 - Black beans: Or you can substitute pinto beans or red kidney beans.